zT-1337/technical-task/README.md

     - Navigate to the folder Application2
     - Create a .env file for the application settings, the .sample.env file can be used as an example
     - Build the image first e.g.: 'docker build -t application2'
-    - Run the image and map the container port 3000 to any available host port e.g.: 'docker run -p3000:3000 application2'
+    - Run the image and map the container port 3000 to the host port 3000 e.g.: 'docker run -p3000:3000 application2', make sure the host port 3000 is available
-    - Using the example docker run command, the webapp should now be available under http://localhost:3000
+    - The webapp should now be available under http://localhost:3000

 ### On the host machine